Unstern/pascal_basic_tutorial/README.md

 Main program block
 Statements and Expressions within each block
 Comments
 Every pascal program generally has a heading statement, a declaration and an execution part strictly in that order.
 Following format shows the basic syntax for a Pascal program −

-program {name of the program}
+program {name of the program};
-uses {comma delimited names of libraries you use}
+uses {comma delimited names of libraries you use};
-const {global constant declaration block}
+const {global constant declaration block};
-var {global variable declaration block}
+var {global variable declaration block};

-function {function declarations, if any}
+function {function declarations, if any};
-{ local variables }
+{ local variables };

 begin
  ...
-end;
+end.

-procedure { procedure declarations, if any}
+procedure { procedure declarations, if any};
-{ local variables }
+{ local variables };
 begin
  ...
-end;
+end.

 begin { main program block starts}
  ...
 end. { the end of main program block }

 Pascal Hello World Example
 Following is a simple pascal code that would print the words "Hello, World!" −

- Live Demo
 program HelloWorld;
 uses crt;